telerik/ajax-docs/controls/treelist/data-binding/model-binding-and-strongly-typed-data-controls.md

-The code snippet above will get the name parameter from the QueryString and integer value of the selected item of the RadComboBoxwith ID equlas to “RadComboBoxCategories”.
+The code snippet above will get the name parameter from the QueryString and integer value of the selected item of the RadComboBox with ID equals to “RadComboBoxCategories”.

 >note When the control is used to pass the filter parameter the control needs to perform post back and the Rebind() method of our data bound control need to be called in order to call the SelectMethod.
 Otherwise the SelectMethod will not be called and the new data source will not be passed to the data bound control.
 >Need to add System.Web.ModelBinding namespace on the page